herrstrietzel/svg-parse-path-normalized/README.md

 **This polyfill is a "battle-proof" parser!** Since the W3C draft doesn't  include fine-grained control over the normalisation/conversion process you can use the `pathDataConvert.js` script as an addon/plugin  alongside with the aforementioned polyfill script.
 (See Demo/getPathDataAddon.html)

 ### 6.3 Convert pathdata structure
+You may already have a set of parsed/abstracted path data retrieved from other libraries or APIs or need a more verbose notation.
+In this case you may use these conversion methods.

+#### 6.3.1 Array notation to pathdata
-A lot of libraries use an array structure for each command like so
+A lot of libraries – such as snap.svg use an nested array structure for each command like so

 ```
 [